Richard Wagener: Works

 In 2013 Wagener again collaborated with Peter Rutledge Koch to create a companion book, The Sierra Nevada Suite: Thirty-One Wood Engravings, published by the Book Club of California.
-This book continued Wagener’s observations of the sometimes stark and austere details of California’s landscape and featured two fold-out panoramic engravings of Yosemite.
-It received a Juror’s Choice award at the Fine Press show in Oxford, England.
+This book continued Wagener's observations of the sometimes stark and austere details of California's landscape and featured two fold-out panoramic engravings of Yosemite.
+It received a Juror's Choice award at the Fine Press show in Oxford, England.

 At the 2013 Codex Book Fair and Symposium held at the Craneway Pavilion, Richmond, California, Wagener met the New Zealand poet Alan Loney.
-After seeing Wagener’s new suite of prints based on the idea of weaving, Loney agreed to write a poetic response.
+After seeing Wagener's new suite of prints based on the idea of weaving, Loney agreed to write a poetic response.
 The resultant book, Loom, was collaboratively designed and published by David Pascoe, Nawakum Press, Santa Rosa, California and Richard Wagener, Mixolydian Editions, Petaluma, California.
 The text was printed by Patrick Reagh, Sebastopol, California while the engravings were printed by Wagener at Mixolydian Editions, Petaluma, California.
 Craig Jensen at Booklab II in San Marcos, Texas did the binding.
 Loom had its debut at Codex Australia Book Fair held in Melbourne, Australia during March 2014.
 David Pascoe made a short film about the making of this book that focuses on Wagener, the engraver, Patrick Reagh, the printer, and Craig Jensen, the bookbinder.

 The development of a special print for the deluxe edition of Loom led to a small series of prints that looked at weaving from a different point of view.
 The series of engravings for Loom explored the idea of threads coming together into a weaving.
-In contrast, the new series of engravings emerged out of thinking about the ultimate fate of this activity and the beauty in weathered and distressed textiles.
+In contrast, the new series of engravings emerged from thinking about the ultimate fate of this activity and the beauty in weathered and distressed textiles.
 Alan Loney subsequently wrote a poetic response to these engravings.
 Mixolydian Editions published the poem and the prints in a book titled Vestige.
 This book was entirely printed and bound using handmade paper from Twinrocker Paper, Brookston, Indiana and Papeterie St. Armand, Montreal, Canada.
 Lisa Van Pelt, Philo, California, bound the limited edition of the book.
 Vestige had its debut at the 2015 Codex Book Fair.

 Edwin Dobb, independent writer and lecturer at the UC Berkeley School of Journalism, interviewed Wagener about his development as a book artist engaged in wood engraving.
 A highlight of this interview is an examination of the relationship between abstract and realistic imagery in his engravings.
 This interview was published in the Book Club of California Quarterly, Winter 2015.

 Wagener created an engraving of Festival Hall from the Panama Pacific International Exposition held in San Francisco during 1915.
 Wagener printed the engraving for a broadside published by the Book Club of California in commemoration of the centennial of this event.
 The broadside was designed and printed by Fred and Barbara Voltmer and Li Jiang at Havilah Press, Emeryville, California.